-- (a) Drive-through facilities shall be subject to the vehicle stacking requirements of Section 11.07: Stacking Space Requirements. - (b) Audible electronic devices such as loudspeakers, automobile service order devices, and similar instruments shall be set back a minimum of 250 feet from any residential dwelling unit and shall be subject to all applicable noise resolutions and ordinances. - (c) No service shall be rendered, deliveries made, or sales conducted within the required front yard; customers served in vehicles shall be parked to the sides and/or rear of the principal structure. - (d) All drive-through areas, including but not limited to menu boards, stacking lanes, trash receptacles, loudspeakers, drive up windows, and other objects associated with the drive-through area shall be located in the side or rear yard of a property to the maximum extent feasible, and shall not cross, interfere with, or impede any public right-of-way.
+- (a) Drive-through facilities shall be subject to the vehicle stacking requirements of Section 11.07: Stacking Space Requirements. - (b) A Conditional Use Permit is required for any Drive-through use adjacent to a Residential or Special District zoned property or any Drive-through use with an audible electronic device such as loudspeakers, automobile service order devices, and similar instrument within 250 feet from any residential dwelling unit located on a Residential or Special District zoned property.
+If a Conditional Use Permit is required, in addition to the Conditional Use Review Criteria provided on Section 3.04 (D), the following standards shall apply: - (i) The primary access shall be from a state or county owned road whenever possible and the local collector road should be used as the secondary access. - (ii) For any Drive-through use with an audible electronic device such as loudspeakers, automobile service order devices, and similar instrument within 250 feet from any residential dwelling unit located on a Residential or Special District zoned property, the applicant shall submit a noise impact study that demonstrates the noise level will be 40 dB or less at the subject property line either through natural conditions or mitigation measures. - (c) All drive-through areas, including but not limited to menu boards, stacking lanes, trash receptacles, loudspeakers, drive up windows, and other objects associated with the drive-through area shall be located in the side or rear yard of a property to the maximum extent feasible, and shall not cross, interfere with, or impede any public right-of-way. - (i) When locating the drive-through use in the side or rear yard is not feasible, the drive-through areas may be located between the structure and the required front yard setback provided the area is screened and landscaped.